Yohnah/Docker/README.md

 $ vagrant up --provider <hypervisor>
 ~~~

-When box is running it is possible ssh onto box
+When box is running, ssh is possible

 ~~~
 $ vagrant ssh
 ~~~

-And perform any docker actions using the included docker client within vagrant box.
+And perform any docker actions using the included docker client within the vagrant box.

 ## Run Docker on host